HibaqObsiye/CV/README.md

 <br>
 </div>

 I am a Junior Software Engineer, recently completed [Makers Academy Bootcamp](#makers) and I am looking forward to continue learning and growing as a developer.
+I am a go-getter with a curious mind, who likes to experiment with different perspectives and new challenges.
+I became a developer due to the unique combination of personal satisfaction, self development and creative expression it can fulfil.

+After graduating university with an Msc in Molecular Biology, I choose to work in the education sector as an English Tutor in a sixth form school and then in healthcare as part of the London Ambulance Service.
+My interest in coding has led to me to my current role as a community coordinator for a non-profit technology organisation and a code coach for after-school clubs.

-I have a background in both healthcare and non-profit organisations and therefore hope to work for a mission-led and value driven company who are committed to bringing positive change.
+My background in the sectors mentioned has inspired my coding journey and I hope to continue to work for a mission-led and value driven company who are committed to bringing positive change.
 I hope to contribute to big projects as part of a fun, supportive team where I can learn from people of all walks of life.<br>
 <br>

 <br>